AbdelrahmanIsweisa/ecommerce-analytics-project/README.md

 - **At Risk:** Act now - personalized offers before they churn
 - **Lost:** Low ROI - reallocate budget to higher-value segments

----

-## 🎤 How to Explain This Project (Interview Ready)

-### **30-Second Pitch**
-> "I analyzed 60,000 e-commerce transactions to segment 15,000 customers by their purchase behavior using MySQL.
-I discovered that just 17% of customers—our Champions—drive 61% of revenue.
-I also identified 1,286 high-value customers at risk of churning, worth $1.2 million in potential recovery.
-I built a Tableau dashboard to track these segments and an Excel model showing retention campaigns would deliver 8.5x ROI."

-### **Technical Deep-Dive (If Asked)**
-**Q: "Walk me through your RFM analysis."**
-**A:** "RFM stands for Recency, Frequency, Monetary.
-I used MySQL to join the orders, customers, and order_items tables.
-For each customer, I calculated days since last purchase, total order count, and lifetime spend.
-Then I scored each metric on a 1-5 scale using CASE statements with business thresholds.
-Finally, I combined the scores to create segments—for example, Champions score 4+ on all three metrics, meaning they bought recently, buy often, and spend a lot."

-**Q: "How did you determine the $1.21M opportunity?"**
-**A:** "I filtered customers with lifetime value over $500 who haven't purchased in 90+ days—that's 1,286 people.
-I summed their historical spend to get $1.21M.
-Then in Excel, I modeled a win-back campaign: if we spend $110 per customer on personalized outreach and convert 30% of them back, we'd recover $386K for a $142K investment—that's an 8.5x return."

-**Q: "Why Tableau instead of Power BI?"**
-**A:** "I'm on a Mac M1, and Power BI doesn't have native Mac support.
-Tableau works perfectly on Mac and is actually slightly more common in job postings I've seen.
-The concepts are the same—once you know one BI tool, learning another takes about a week."

----

 ## 📈 Sample Visualizations